sparkfun/SparkFun_RV-1805_Arduino_Library/README.md

 * Read time
 * Configure various aspects of the RTC including setting of alarms, countdown timers, periodic time update, trickle charging and power switchover mode.

-Examples are included to get you started (still missing for CountdownTimer and PeriodicTimeUpdate Interrupt).
+Examples are included to get you started (but still missing for CountdownTimer and PeriodicTimeUpdate Interrupt).

 Repository Contents
 -------------------